-Primary energy legislation in gas industry is represented by Act No. 251/2012 Coll. on Energy and Act No. 250/2012 Coll. on Regulation in Network Industries, which are effective since 1 September 2012 and superseded previous energy legislation.
-Purpose of these new laws was transposition of the so called 3rd Energy Package of the EU including requirements of Directive 2009/73/EC concerning common rules for the internal market on natural gas.
-In accordance with the current energy legislation, the Company is required, amongst other obligations, to provide non-discriminatory access to underground gas storage facilities and use of natural gas storage services.
-Natural gas storage was not subject to price regulation in 2013.
+Primary energy legislation in gas industry is represented by Act No. 251/2012 Coll. on Energy and Act No. 250/2012 Coll. on Regulation in Network Industries, which have been effective since 1 September 2012 and superseded previous energy legislation.
+The purpose of these laws was the transposition of the so-called 3rd Energy Package of the EU including the requirements of Directive 2009/73/EC concerning common rules for the internal market on natural gas.
+In accordance with the current energy legislation, the Company is required, amongst other obligations, to provide non-discriminatory access to underground gas storage facilities and the use of natural gas storage services.
+Natural gas storage was not subject to price regulation in 2014.
+Impairment of Property, Plant and Equipment